-1,850,000 Units, Each Consisting Of One Share of Common Stock and a Warrant to Purchase One Share of Common Stock
+1,550,000 Units, Each Consisting Of One Share of Common Stock, a Series A Warrant to Purchase One Share of Common Stock, and a Series B Warrant to Purchase One Share of Common Stock

-This is the initial public offering of securities of Capnia, Inc. We are offering 1,850,000 units, each unit consisting of one share of our common stock and a warrant to purchase one share of common stock.
+This is the initial public offering of securities of Capnia, Inc. We are offering 1,550,000 units, each unit consisting of one share of our common stock, one Series A warrant to purchase one share of common stock.
 Prior to this offering, there has been no public market for our securities.
-Each warrant entitles the holder to purchase one share of our common stock at \$5.00 per share, subject to adjustment as described herein.
-Each warrant will become exercisable immediately following issuance and will expire on \$,2019.
+Each Series A warrant is immediately exercisable for one share of common stock.
+Prior to this offering, exercise price of \$6.50 per share and will expire on ,2019, and each Series B warrant is immediately exercisable at an expected initial exercise price of \$6.50 per share and will expire on ,2016.
+Each is subject to adjustment as described herein.
 We estimate the initial public offering price to be \$6.50 per unit.
-We have applied for listing of our units, common stock and warrants on the NASDAQ Capital Market under the trading symbols "CAPNU," "CAPN" and "CAPNW," respectively.
+We have applied for listing of our common stock and Series A warrants on the NASDAQ Capital Market under the trading symbols "CAPN" and "CAPNW," respectively.
 No assurance can be given that our application will be approved.
 If the application is not approved, we will not complete this offering.
+The Series B warrants will not be listed on any trading market.